CARDIOLOGY

 • Infective Endocarditis: Increased risk on deformed valves.

-• Importance of early treatment for sore throats and skin sores.
+• Understanding ARF: Educate patients and families about ARF’s causes and the importance of early treatment for sore throats and skin infections.

-• Family members should be aware of their increased risk of ARF compared to the wider community.
+• Risk Awareness: Inform family members of their increased risk compared to the general population.

 Primary Prophylaxis

-• Target Population: Individuals, typically children, who are at risk of developing rheumatic fever following a group A Streptococcus (GAS) infection.
+• Target Population: Individuals at risk of ARF following a GAS infection.

-• Treat within 9 days of symptom onset.
+• Timing: Initiate treatment within 9 days of symptom onset.

 • Children: